 - 100% of the classroom teaching duties should be included in the calculation of the core SRP available for program delivery, as they all relate to the direct delivery of courses - Of the non-classroom costs, only a portion is related directly to course delivery.
-It was estimated that 50% of these were applicable to course delivery, and - Estimates from the SRP review in 2007 suggested that for CASES expenditure items, about 30 per cent of these are directly related to program delivery and should be included in the calculation of the SRP core delivery.
+It was estimated that 50% of these costs were applicable to course delivery, and - Estimates from the SRP review in 2007 suggested that about 30 per cent of CASES expenditure items are directly related to program delivery and should be included in the calculation of the SRP core delivery.

-Combining these elements provides the opportunity to arrive at an estimate of the proportion of core SRP available for program delivery.
-The formula identified was:
+The combination of these elements is used to provide an estimate of the proportion of core SRP available for program delivery:

-Classroom teaching (CT) 100% of 57% = 57% of SRP Non-classroom costs (NCC) 50% of 26% = 13% of SRP CASES expenditure items (CAS) 30% of 17% = 5% of SRP
+Classroom teaching (CT) 100% of 57% = 57 % of SRP Non-classroom costs (NCC) 50% of 26% = 13% of SRP CASES expenditure items (CAS) 30% of 17% = 5% of SRP

-Therefore, the SRP available for program (including VETiS) delivery = 57% + 13% + 5% = 75% of core SRP.
+Therefore, the SRP available for program (including VET) delivery = 57% + 13% + 5% = 75% of core SRP.

-The following example applies the proportion calculated above to indicative 2016 core SRP to identify the amount of SRP that might be available to support funding for each VETiS certificate as follows:
+The following example applies the proportion calculated above to confirmed 2017 core SRP to identify the amount of SRP that might be available to support funding for each VET certificate as follows: